Taste Local Flavor at a Fruit and Vegetable Market

 We made a quick visit to the Market in Santurce (Plaza del Mercado) .
 The market is located in a very pretty, old building.
 It has about 10-12 colorful booths, with vendors selling all sorts of fruits and veggies.

-You will also see fruit and veggie stands set up along the sides of the roads.
+You will also see fruit and veggie stands set up along the sides of many roads.
 They also have lots of great things.
 These markets and stands are usually run by very friendly locals, who will help you find a ripe item, or tell you about some unknown item.
 They will even tell you how to best cook it.
 If they don’t speak English, never fear – try some of your Spanish skills, or if that doesn’t work, there is usually always someone around that can help you with translations or at worst, use hand signals!

 The market in Santurce is on Calle Dos Hermanos at Calle Capitol, near the Museum of Art.
 Getting around and parking in the market area is difficult – lots of one way and tiny streets.
 We parked on a side-street where we found a spot and walked a few blocks.